 HOF088: Hulene Montgomery / Anna Hemmendinger

-Teaching English as a Second Language provided an opportunity to improve others’ lives; however, it also daily changed and challenged me to open my mind and heart to others.
-After volunteering as an ESL teacher, I had an opportunity to start an innovative program to offer English in Workplace settings through an organization called English in the Working Environment, funded by Ministry of Citizenship and Culture and Secretary of State.
-Later, I had the opportunity to work for three years for Mennonite Central Committee as Refugee Concerns Coordinator from 198-1991.
+Teaching English as a Second Language provided an opportunity to improve others’ lives and it also challenged me to open my mind and heart to others on a daily basis.
+After volunteering as an ESL teacher, I started an innovative program to offer English in workplace settings through an organization called English in the Working Environment, funded by the Ministry of Citizenship and Culture and Secretary of State.
+Later, I worked for three years for Mennonite Central Committee as Refugee Concerns Coordinator from 1988-1991

 Every intercultural encounter has been an opportunity to learn, to grow, to expand my heart.
-After finishing my contract with English in the Working Environment, I went on to study theology and pastoral counselling that I utilized first, as a Mennonite Pastor for seven years, following by working as a Psychotherapist for twenty-five years, until my recent retirement.
+After finishing my contract with English in the Working Environment, I went on to study theology and pastoral counselling that I utilized first, as a Mennonite Pastor for seven years, then as a Psychotherapist for twenty-five years, until my recent retirement.

 From November 1979 to October 1982 Hulene Montgomery worked as a Refugee Liaison Officer with Canada Employment and Immigration in Kitchener Waterloo.

 Working collaboratively with a coalition of church, community and government partners, the Kitchener Waterloo community developed a community development approach to resettlement involving the mobilization of a broad cross section of agencies and services.

 Several innovative approaches were introduced including a Mental Health Network in which social workers worked together with recent refugees who had been trained as cultural interpreters and a extensive education program.
 The Refugee Experience Kit, a resource to assist elementary school children in grades 4-8 to understand the refugee experience globally and locally was widely utilized by both Boards of Education.
 To respond to the unique needs of the Hmong refugees, special language and resettlement programs were developed.